top of page

 I spent about three hours at the wall and museum.
 From the observation area on the top of the museum that looks onto the field and the cemetery, I could still see the ghosts standing on the field.

-For someone who sees dead people, I tend to be the most skeptical of these experiences.
+For someone who sees spirits, I tend to be the most skeptical of these experiences.
 It’s easier to disbelieve and to just focus on the physical world.
 Then again, once you’ve seen the other side, it’s difficult going back to “normal.”

-As I made my way back to my Airbnb apartment in Kreuzberg, I could sense several of the field ghosts tagging along.
-At the apartment, I lit candles and drew a bath.
-I created a white shield of light around me to keep the ghosts out and to prevent more encounters during my stay in Berlin.
+As I made my way back to my Airbnb apartment in Kreuzberg, I could sense several of the field ghosts trailing close behind.
+Once inside, I lit candles and ran a bath.
+To protect myself, I cast a white shield of light around my body—a boundary to keep the spirits at bay and to halt any further encounters during the remainder of my stay in Berlin.

 bottom of page